 Cats and dogs have unique ways of communicating in our complex world.
-Of the two species, cats are far superior to dogs when it comes to hiding that they hurt.
+Of the two species, felines are far superior to dogs when it comes to hiding pain signs in cats when they hurt.
 That’s why we’re kicking off Animal Pain Awareness Month with a close up look at how cats hide pain and how to recognize it.

 Cats are Masters at Hiding Pain